sachajw/devops-adventure/01_run_java_application.md

 <img style="border: 1px solid #1d2253" src="images/spring-petclinic/application_started.png" />

+**Note :** If while running this command ``mvnw spring-boot:run`` if it is showing error, you have to install mvnw using this command ``mvn -N wrapper:wrapper`` and then try to run the prvious command again.
+In wsl2, mvnw is still not working sometimes due to windows issue, then run this -

+    sudo apt install dos2unix
+    dos2unix mvnw

+Now your mvnw will works properly.

 3. When you get this in your terminal, it means your application is started now.
 Now visit your `http://localhost:8080`.
 4. It will look something like this in your browser.
 <img style="border: 1px solid #1d2253" src="images/spring-petclinic/spring_ui.png" />